 Recovery option Description Recover from a backup If you configured an MSDP catalog backup policy and a valid backup exists, you can recover the catalog from a backup.
 As a general rule, you should only attempt to recover the MSDP catalog from a backup if you have no alternatives.
 As an example: A hardware problem or a software problem results in the complete loss of the MSDP catalog and the shadow copies.
-Symantec provides the recovery procedures in the following knowledge base article: http://www.symantec.com/docs/HOWTO95638 The knowledge base article lets Symantec provide the recovery and the troubleshooting procedures in one location.
-Symantec can then update the knowledge base article as new information becomes available.
+The greatest chance for a successful outcome when you recover the MSDP catalog from a backup is when the recovery is guided.
+An unsuccessful outcome may cause data loss.
+For the customers who need to recover the MSDP catalog, Veritas wants to guide them through the process.
+Therefore, to recover the MSDP catalog from a backup, contact your Veritas support representative.
+You can refer the support representative to Knowledge Base Article 000047346, which contains the recovery instructions.

 Caution: You must determine if your situation is severe enough to recover the catalog.
-Symantec recommends that you contact your Symantec Support representative before you restore or recover the MSDP catalog.
+Veritas recommends that you contact your Veritas Support representative before you restore or recover the MSDP catalog.
 The Support representative can help you determine if you need to recover the catalog or if other solutions are available.